cortex-lab/phy/docs/customization.md

 ## Plugin examples

-In this section, we give a few examples of plugins/
+In this section, we give a few examples of plugins.

 ### Hello world